Amnesty International, Human Rights watch issue reports

 Embargo a pretext for repression

 The economic embargo imposed by the United States against Cuba failed to force Castro from power.
 Human Rights Watch said it placed hardships on Cubans and failed to ease repression.
-The unsuccessful Bay of Pigs invasion and the many assassination attempt
+The unsuccessful Bay of Pigs invasion and the many assassination attempts exacerbated relations.

 “Rather than isolating Cuba, the policy isolated the US.
 Castro proved especially adept at using the embargo to garner sympathy abroad, while at the same time exploiting it as a pretext to repress legitimate efforts to reform Cuba from within, dismissing them as US-driven and -funded initiatives,” the group said..

 The two nations reestablished diplomatic relations in July, and President Barack Obama visited the island this year.